 It is also important to note that lenders have a limited amount of these exceptions each year.
 It is certain that the lenders will run out of exceptions, some may run out sooner than others.
 A broker is familiar with how banks work and which are more likely to make an exception for certain type of mortgage applications.

-How Do Number and Age of Children Affect Mortgage Applications?
+Number and Age of Children When You Apply for Mortgage?

 Children affect the calculations of net disposable income and banks have different criteria for these calculations.
 The number and age of children, and child care costs can affect your chances of getting a mortgage significantly.
 A broker may save you time and disappointment.